spyder-ide/spyder/doc/installation.rst

 Installing the development version
 ----------------------------------

-If you want to try the next Spyder version, you can!
+If you want to try the next Spyder version before it is released, you can!
 You may want to do this for fixing bugs in Spyder, adding new features, learning how Spyder works or just getting a taste of it.
 For more information, please see the CONTRIBUTING.md document included